 - For instance: Extroverts have qualities such as, Socially acceptable, outgoing, enthusiastic, spontaneous etc. Introverts have qualities such as, survival skills, thinker, good listener, imaginative, creative etc. So, the moral is that you are fine the way you are.

-Once you screwed up…. that’s just once and that’s not all you
+that’s not all you

 Another way you can surpass your social anxiety is by remembering and looking into your childhood.
 You can do it yourself or ask a therapist for help.
 As you look back you might realize that when the all kids were learning to socialize, you might have been traumatized by some event or events, which made you feel scared or embarrassed.